jayson-lennon/pylon/README.md

 The frontmatter is used to associate some metadata with the page so Pylon knows how to render it properly.
 It can also be used to provide page-specific information for rendering.

-Pylon currently has very few frontmatter keys, but it is expected that this list will grow as more features are added.

-Here is a sample document showing all possible frontmatter keys and their default values:
+All frontmatter keys are optional, and the default values are listed below:

 ```
 +++